Eocyathispongia: Relationship and significance

 The specimen found is surprisingly similar to sponges alive today.
 The cellular structure is almost identical to some modern-day sponges, and the less porous basal side is also more consistent with modern sponges alive today.
 However, because its combination of traits does not resemble any one of the four extant classes of Porifera, Yin et al. (2015) assign it to the stem group relative to all living sponges.

 This genus, if it is indeed a sponge, is significant mostly for the time period it was alive in.
 Until the discovery of this creature, the existence of sponges in the Ediacaran was only theoretical.
 The specimen found is nevertheless a problem for theories of early sponge evolution, because all members of the sponge crown group have a specific type of cell in their inner wall called choanocytes, which are believed to be inherited from the choanoflagellate ancestor of all animals.
 So it was expected they would be found in "even stem group sponges", but there's no significant evidence to show that the specimen had any of these cells.

 Cavalier-Smith (2017) challenges the assignment of Eocyathispongia to the Porifera since, unlike sponges, it "lacks evidence for an [aquiferous system], the tiny putative intercellular spaces being insufficient evidence for ostia and [internal water] channels penetrating the body wall".
-Instead he interprets the animal as a "presponge" and groups it with the enigmatic fossil Funisia into the Varisarca, a 'non-quilted' subphylum within the oldest animal phylum Vendozoa (contrasting with the 'quilted' subphylum Petalonamae).
+Instead he interprets the animal as a "presponge" and groups it with the enigmatic fossil Funisia into the Varisarca, a new 'non-quilted' subphylum proposed by him within the Vendozoa which he regards as the oldest animal phylum (contrasting with the 'quilted' subphylum Petalonamae).
 If this is correct, Eocyathispongia is not phylogenetically a member of the sponge line but represents an evolutionary grade out of which ancestral sponges arose.